 We are split for choice with prop firms all offering us a huge amount of capital to trade, with little risk to us – but why would you ever need to use a prop firm?

 Let’s assume, like most traders, you are coming into the markets with a maximum of a few thousand dollars.
 Hedge funds and money managers are bringing back consistent returns of a few percent per month, if that.
 If we take a $2000 account, working all month for a 2% gain is going to make you a sweet pre-tax profit of $40 – which isn’t worth getting out of bed for.
-However, this is where prop firms come in, as they can offer you funding of even up to $3,000,000 depending on your experience levels, trading ability and which firm you are looking to trade with!
+However, this is where prop firms come in, as they can offer you funding of even up to $3,000,000Opens in a new tab.

 Prop firms bridge the gap between retail traders and professional money managers.
 You get access to a huge amount of capital to trade without having to get a job in the firm, relocate, prove years of track record, get a license or go out and hunt for investors.